pavetheway91/tarbsd/README.md

 * a remote FreeBSD installer with SSH

 ## Design goals ##
-* Simple to use, yet configurable to suit wide range of use cases
+* simple to use, yet configurable to suit wide range of use cases
-* Just one configuration file + an overlay directory
+* just one configuration file + an overlay directory
 * pkgbase
-* Tightly compressed image
+* tightly compressed

 # Installing the builder tool #
 ### pkg/ports ###